gudbrandsc/CS-683/README.md

 cd P4wnP1
 ./install.sh
 ```
+Once the installation is done, move to the next section.

 ### Change payload:
 Now we need to change the payload to open a backdoor for us.